 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.

 P/E ratio 1 YR Forecast is a calculation that divides the current share price by the estimates of earnings in the next four quarters.
 Debt/Equity - Long Term is a calculation that takes interest bearing, long-term debt divided by shareholder equity.
 EPS Growth - Long Term is a calculation that takes the company’s estimated profits for five years divided by the outstanding shares.
-Active share is a holdings-based measure of active management representing the percentage of securities in a portfolio that differ from those in the benchmark index.
 Alpha is a measure of risk-adjusted performance.
 Beta is a measure of risk in relation to the market or benchmark.
 The Sharpe Ratio is a direct measure of reward-to-risk and is calculated by subtracting the risk free rate from the rate of return for a portfolio and dividing the result by the standard deviation.
 Standard Deviation is a statistical measure of historical volatility; a measure of the extent to which numbers are spread around their average.
 R-Squared measures how closely a portfolio’s performance correlates with the performance of a benchmark index.
 These calculations are not a forecast of the Fund’s future performance.

 This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice or a specific recommendation of securities.